 The Andrew Wylie House - Wylie House Museum

 The Wylie House Museum is a historic house museum owned by Indiana University that provides a glimpse into the home life of a family in the 1840s.
-The museum is also one of the oldest homes in Bloomington.
-The museum offers a collection of early to mid-19th-century American furnishings, including many original pieces from the Wylie family.
+The museum is also one of the oldest homes in Bloomington and offers a collection of early to mid-19th-century American furnishings, including many original pieces from the Wylie family.
 Letters and personal papers from the Wylie family can also be found in the university's archives.
-The museum works to preserve and study the house, artifacts, and documents in order to provide a deeper understanding of Bloomington's early years.
+The Wylies were a prominent family in Bloomington, Indiana during the 19th century.
+The house was built in 1835 and was home to Indiana University's first president, Andrew Wylie.
+After his death, cousin Theophilus Wylie purchased the home and generations of Wylie family resided there until 1913.
+Now, the Wylie House is a museum restored to its original appearance and the museum staff work. to preserve and study the house, artifacts, and documents in order to provide a deeper understanding of Bloomington's early years.

 Backstory and Context